andreipfeiffer/css-in-js/README.md

 #### Conclusions

-When using Treat, you feel a lot like using CSS Modules: you need an external file for styles, you place the styles on the elements using `className`, you handle dynamic styles with __inline styles__, etc. However, you don't write CSS, and the overall experience with TypeScript support is magnificent, because everything is typed, you don't do any __copy-paste__, they have great error messages to help you not doing things you're not supposed to do.
+When using Treat, we felt a lot like using CSS Modules: we need an external file for styles, we place the styles on the elements using `className`, we handle dynamic styles with __inline styles__, etc. However, we don't write CSS, and the overall experience with TypeScript support is magnificent, because everything is typed, so we don't do any __copy-paste__.
+Error messages are very helpful in guiding us when we do something we're not supposed to do.
 It's also the only analyzed solution the __extracts styles as `.css` files__ at built time, which should greatly improve the page load metrics.

 The only thing to look out for is the limitation regarding dynamic styling.
-In highly interactive UIs that require user input styling, you'll have to use inline styles.
+In highly interactive UIs that require user input styling, we'll have to use inline styles.

 Treat is built with restrictions in mind, with a strong user-centric focus, balacing the developer experience with solid TypeScript support.
 It's also worth mentioning that [Mark Dalgleish](https://twitter.com/markdalgleish), co-author of CSS Modules, works at Seek and he's also a contributor.